kubestash/docs/docs/addons/mysql/logical/index.md

 **Create BackupConfiguration:**

-Below is the YAML for `BackupConfiguration` CR to backup the `kubestash-test` externally managed MySQL database that we have created earlier,
+Below is the YAML for `BackupConfiguration` CR to backup the `kubestash-test` externally managed MariaDB database that we have created earlier,

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1